 In the end, Rabins does do her version of a kaddish for Madoff, complete with candles and descriptions of medieval shofar blowing.
 “There is no ritual practice without art and no art without ritual practice,” she tells me.
 “They’re really intertwined.
 And I almost don’t believe in the distinction between them.”
 Rose, whose Judaism wasn’t previously a huge part of her identity, says she feels “more connected to my Jewish self after making the movie, which was a really profound experience for me.
 More importantly, I’ve met another Jew in Portland.”

-A Kaddish for Bernie Madoff screened from March 5-14 at the virtual Portland International Film Festival.
+A Kaddish for Bernie Madoff premiered at the virtual Portland International Film Festival from March 5-14, 2021.
 Find out where to stream it next here.